Theory of the Elementary Particles: The rest mass of the muon

-As Eq.(66) tells, the rest mass of the muons is the sum of the rest masses of the muon neutrinos, respectively anti-muon neutrinos, and of the masses of the electron neutrinos and anti-electron neutrinos which are in the muon lattice, plus the oscillation energy of these neutrinos, neglecting the mass of e$^\pm$.
-The ratio m($\mu^\pm$)/m($\pi^\pm$) is 3/4, as it must be, if we divide Eq.(66) by m($\pi^\pm$) which follows from Eq.(34) and if we neglect the small masses of the electron neutrinos and anti-electron neutrinos.
+Eq.(66) tells that the rest mass of the muons is the sum of the masses of the \emph{muon neutrinos}, respectively antimuon neutrinos, and of the masses of the electron neutrinos and anti-electron neutrinos which are in the muon lattice, plus the oscillation energy of these neutrinos, neglecting the mass of e$^\pm$, which is 0.510998\,MeV/c$^2$.
+The ratio m($\mu^\pm$)/m($\pi^\pm$) is 3/4, as it must be, if we divide Eq.(66a) by m($\pi^\pm$) from Eq.(33a), and if we neglect the small masses of the electron neutrinos and anti-electron neutrinos.\\

-\emph{The $\mu^\pm$\,mesons cannot be point particles} because they have a neutrino lattice.
-The commonly held belief that the $\mu^\pm$\,mesons are point particles is based on the results of scattering experiments.
+\emph{The muons cannot be point particles} because they have a neutrino lattice.
+The commonly held belief that the muons are point particles is based on the results of scattering experiments.
 But at a true point the density of a ``point particle" would be infinite, which poses a problem.
-It is odd that the $\mu^\pm$\,mesons, which emerge from the $\pi^\pm$\,mesons and have a mass which is 3/4\,$\cdot$\,m($\pi^\pm$), should have a mass which is concentrated in a point, whereas it is accepted and measured that the $\pi^\pm$\,mesons have a body of finite size.
-Since, on the other hand, neutrinos do not interact, in a very good approximation, with charge or mass it will not be possible to determine the size of the $\mu^\pm$\,meson lattice through conventional scattering experiments.
-The $\mu^\pm$\,mesons \emph{appear} to be point particles because only the electric charge of the muons participates in the scattering process and the elementary electric charge scatters like a point particle. \emph{99.5\% of the muon mass consists of non-interacting neutrinos}.
-There is therefore currently no measurable difference in e$^-$-p and $\mu^-$-p scattering.
+It is odd that the muons, which emerge from the $\pi^\pm$\,mesons and have a mass which is nearly 3/4\,$\cdot$\,m($\pi^\pm$), should have a mass which is concentrated in a point, whereas it is accepted and measured that the $\pi^\pm$\,mesons have a body of finite size.
+Since, on the other hand, neutrinos do not interact, in a very good approximation, with electrons or positrons it will not be possible to determine the size of the muon lattice through conventional scattering experiments.
+The muons \emph{appear} to be point particles because only the charge of the $\mu^\pm$ muons participates in the usual scattering processes, and electrons or positrons scatter like point particles.